eec289q-f23/Tutorials/README.md

 - [HPC2](./HPC2.md): How to create an account on HPC2, login, and transfer files
 - [Slurm](./SLURM.md): Use Slurm to launch jobs on HPC clusters
-- More coming soon...

-## Languages and Packages

-- Coming soon...